 - Did BZDs cause his fall?

 - or did not taking BZDs cause his fall?

+- Is he addicted to benzos?

+- Should he come off of BZDs?
+How?

+- If not, how do we keep him safe?

 - Should he get take homes?

-- Is it possible for him to come off of BZDs?
-How?

 - Did teenage BZD treatment cause his heroin addiction?